RyzacInc/external-author-onboarding/README.md

 | Review the external content production [roles](https://ryzacinc.github.io/external-author-onboarding/roles).  | 10 mins  |

 # Welcome
-#### Welcome to Codecademy!
-We're so excited to have you work with our Curriculum team as an External Author.
-To help you get ready for content creation, we need to get you trained on our processes, systems, and tools.
-Follow the onboarding tasks below to complete your Codecademy training.

 ## Codecademy Pedagogy
 Follow the list of tasks below to get acquainted with our approach to teaching and the learner experience.